 The continent’s largest film industry has been getting mental health all wrong with dangerous consequences.
-Now, that’s changing.
+Now, that’s changing, find out how in this one from our archives.

 Muttering to herself, a dishevelled woman stirs the contents of a pot cooking on an open fire.